 The Filtration Process

 I’ve already been introduced to these clients by the music library(s).
 Well, their assistants, but same difference.
 What’s great about that is there’s also a sense of ‘trust’ that’s passed along as well – So I didn’t have to sell myself.

 The only thing left to do was inquire about projects and whether or not there was room for another contributor (me) to supply sound.

 Initial Contact With Clients

-I put everything into a spread sheet: Name, company, contact information, type of projects they generally work on, what type of music and sound they generally need and whether or not they were still working in the industry.
+I put everything into a spreadsheet: Name, company, contact information, type of projects they generally work on, what type of music and sound they generally need, and whether or not they were still working in the industry.
 This made it easy to revert back to in the future.
-Kind of like a rolodex?
+Kind of like a Rolodex?
 Yea one of those, but obviously more detailed 🙂

 Client Response Time

 I wanted to wait until everyone replied before sharing this update.
-In total, it took roughly 3 months for everyone to get back with me.
+In total, it took roughly 3 months for everyone to get back to me.
 I got everything from “we have an in-house production staff” and “We’re booked for the year” to “we’re not currently working in the field” and “thanks for contacting us, how much do you charge”

 not in those exact words, but you get the gist.